- Promote education about the role of microorganisms in natural ecosystems

 Microbial Decomposition and Habitat Restoration

-In collaboration with science-education interns from the Center for Environmental Biology at UC Irvine and the Crystal Cove Alliance (a local nonprofit), we developed a project focusing on the role that microbes play in leaf litter decomposition.
+In collaboration with science-education interns from the Center for Environmental Biology at UC Irvine and the Crystal Cove Alliance (a local nonprofit), we developed a project focusing on the role that microbes play in leaf litter decomposition (see the lesson plan and background reading about microbial decomposition).
 The module is run as part of the Coastal Field Science Program at the Berns Environmental Study Loop at the Crystal Cove State Park and is aimed at 5th-7th graders.
 The program highlights the incredible diversity of plants and microorganisms in the student’s own backyards and focuses on the many unknowns facing land managers trying to restore degraded habitats.
 Students are introduced to a leaf litter decomposition experiment.
 The experiment involves the deployment of leaf litterbags at two sites, a degraded site and a restored site.
 In each site, half of the litter bags contain native plants and half contain invasive plants.
 During the program, the students first learn about microbes, and the role that microbes play in plant litter decomposition and in the nitrogen and carbon cycles.
 The students then survey the sites, recording observations on plant type, ground cover and soil moisture.
 They form hypotheses as to which sites and litter types will promote conditions for faster decomposition.
 Finally, they weigh the leaf litter bags from each site and record mass.
 Using data provided with the initial mass of each bag, they are able to calculate mass loss and compare across the different treatments (degraded vs. restored land, invasive vs. native leaf litter).
 The data recorded by each class of students is being compiled over time.
 Through this hands-on experience, students are being introduced to the hidden biodiversity present in our local ecosystems.

 As part of our work on marine viruses, our lab developed Scientists-in-the-Park Open Houses in Crystal Cove State Park’s Park & Marine Research Facility in collaboration with the Crystal Cove Alliance and Dr. Brad Hughes at UCI.
 These open houses were open to the general public for two hours (free of charge) and gave the public the opportunity to learn more about the science and nature of Crystal Cove State Park.